s23970-pj/NAI_toolsAI/README.md

-## Latest Project! - Data set classification using decision tree and SVM with visualization.
+## 1 )Latest Project! - Data set classification using decision tree and SVM with visualization.
 Using two Datasets stars and ionosphere:
 -Run instructions at the beginning of code
 -Below are effects of RUN: